Brazil federal police get 16% pay rise to avert strike

 The agreement follows police strikes earlier this year in which an estimated 250,000 agents took part.

 Preparations for the World Cup - which starts on 12 June - have been beset by anti-government protests and stoppages.

-Brazil's federal police, which conducts criminal investigations and combats drug trafficking and terrorism, is also in charge of security at the country's borders and airports.'No strike'
+Brazil's federal police, which conducts criminal investigations and combats drug trafficking and terrorism, is also in charge of security at the country's borders and airports.